 Since we’ve discussed its topical benefits – relief of various conditions, including inflammations, viral diseases, ulcers, burns etc – it should also be noted that the core constituent of propolis, mainly resin, is an abundant source of flavonoids.
 As such it is taken as a dietary supplement and associated with treating a range of conditions and promoting specific types of health.

 Propolis is believed to promote heart health, strengthen the immune system and reduce the chances of cataracts – these are examples of the benefits of propolis.

 These claims have various levels of support, not all of which are of the highest integrity.
-But some of the health benefit claims are being or have been clinically investigated, with studies published in biomedical literature.
-One area where there seems to be little contention into the possibility of real tangible benefits is in the area of dental hygiene and the treatment of mouth sores, ulcers and cankers.
+But some of the health benefit claims are being or have been clinically investigated, with studies published in the biomedical literature.
+One area where there seems to be little contention into the possibility of real tangible benefits is in the area of dental hygiene and the treatment of mouth sores, ulcers, and cankers.